 Unix Tutorial archives – a full list of all the articles on this website so far, great for finding out which topics were covered when.

-Unix Forums – a brand new section of the website for visitors to interact.
-This would be a great place for you to ask new questions and get answers
+Unix Tutorial Facebook group – a brand new section of the website for visitors to interact.
+This is a great place for you to ask new questions and get answers.

 Unix Commands – a section of this website, Unix Commands accompanies Unix Tutorial blog by being a repository of Unix commands descriptions.
 Every command has a set of examples for your convenience.

 Unix Reference – a structured index of most useful articles on Unix Tutorial.
 This page has sections of various Unix administration aspects and also explains the same challenges in plain English.
 Use this page to quickly find the full coverage of a certain topic on Unix Tutorial

 All the examples shown on Unix Tutorial pages are copy-and-paste friendly – this means that you can simply copy a one-liner, paste it into your Unix shell session and get a result.

 Warning: only one-line examples can be safely reused in Unix command line.
 Shell script examples need to be copied and saved as a plain text file before they can be used.
 You should not attempt to copy-and-paste a shell script example into your command line to avoid confusion.